technikhil314/debarrel/README.md

 ## Features

-1. Install this VSCode extension and it wont suggest you any barrel files in intellisense.
+1. Install this VSCode extension and vscode wont be able to suggest you any barrel files in intellisense.
-2. This extension forgiving so it wont black list files its not able to detect as barrels
+2. This extension is forgiving so it wont black list files its not able to detect as barrels

 ## How to install?